MinLL/MinAI/nsfw.md

 * Adds LLM awareness of inflation states - The AI will know when actors are inflated vaginally, anally, or orally
 * The AI is aware of exact amounts in each orifice and will incorporate this into their responses
 * Includes support for impregnation states from Fill Her Up
-* The AI will acknowledge when actors expel cum, absorb it into their body, or their belly inflates/deflates
+* The AI will acknowledge when events from Fill Her Up occur.
 * Provides detailed contextual descriptions of belly size and other physical changes